Loading...

 Help us keep CCNet a safe and comfortable environment:

-• Do not discuss or link to content of an extremist, graphic, explicit or illegal nature in general chat.
+• Do not discuss or link content of an extremist, graphic, explicit, or illegal nature in general chat.

 • Do not evade the chat filter.